ajitagupta/learnyouwantteachyoumust/README.md

 # Learn you want.
 Teach you must.

 There is no way out.
 If you want to continue growing and don't want your pace to lag you have to teach - students, peers, interns, family, friends, superiors, seniors, juniors and the list goes on.
+However, don't precipitate your actions!
+Don't rush!
+It takes time to reach that level but once you're there you can cruise along.

 ## Gaps in Knowledge.
 Don't compromise with your competency.
 Identify your weaknesses and inconsistencies.
 Look up a reliable source of information and fill the gaps.